ojaswa1942/gopherize/README.md

 ### Choose Your Own Adventure
 A package to create a web application to render "choose your own adventure" books
+- `cmd/web` depicts a sample usage of the created package `adventure`
 - with unit tests
 - Inspiration: Go Coding Exercises by [Jon Calhoun](https://courses.calhoun.io/courses/cor_gophercises).